-Two ceremonies in two days: the weddings of George and Edith Vanderbilt
+Two ceremonies in two days: the Vanderbilt’s wedding

 Written By Judy Ross

-In June 1898, George W. Vanderbilt and Edith Stuyvesant Dresser were married in Paris on June 1 and June 2.
+In June 1898, George W. Vanderbilt and Edith Stuyvesant Dresser held their wedding in Paris on June 1 and June 2.
 Why two ceremonies?
 The first was a civil service and the second was a religious ceremony, in accordance with French law dating from the French Revolution.

 Popular opinion had assumed the wedding would be a grand affair, possibly at George Vanderbilt’s home church of Grace Episcopal Church in New York City.
 Despite the speculation, the couple decided to be wed in Paris with as little fanfare as possible—as possible for a Vanderbilt, that is.